 Building a Secure AI Agent Architecture

-Defense in Depth Strategy
+Defense in Depth Pattern

 Key Implementation Patterns

 3. Graceful Degradation When security constraints are triggered, agents should fail safely rather than attempting workarounds.
+A blocked action should become a queue item, not a silent failure.

 Frequently Asked Questions